qmk/qmk_firmware/keyboards/preonic/keymaps/pcurt854/readme.md

 I am an okay letter typist, but often need to look and find special symbols, like $ and ^, on the top row.

-The numpad on a full-sized keyboard is helpful.
-But it's simply too far away.
+When entering numbers, I like to use the numpad.
+But the numpad on a full-sized keyboard is simply too far away.
 Staggered keyboard makes it awkward to move the numpad in.
 Preonic is ortholinear, and of the right size.
 It's quite natural to move the numpad in on a preonic.

 Special symbols like $ and ^ are assigned to keys corresponding to their names.